Ordinal and Cardinal Dendrograms Depicting Migration-Based Regionalization of 3,000 + U. S. Counties: Introduction

 \section{Introduction}

-The principal purpose of this report is to present--in conveniently accessible form--the lengthy (3,107-unit, 38-page) dendrogram that had underpinned the discussion in our earlier studies \cite{SlaterDendrogram,Multiscale,MatrixPlots}, but had been omitted there for brevity's sake.
-(The dendrogram was included as an EPAPS file in \cite{Multiscale}, but it seems challenging to retrieve.)
-The methodology (two-stage--double-standardization and strong component [directed graph] hierarchical clustering) employed to yield the dendrogram had been briefly discussed--including its earlier widespread applications to various forms of "transaction flows" in the PNAS letter \cite{PBSPNAS}.
-Extensive bibliographies indicating these publications are available in \cite{SlaterDendrogram,Multiscale,MatrixPlots,PBSPNAS}.
+The principal purpose of this report is to present--in conveniently accessible (county-searchable) form--two lengthy (3,107-unit, 38-page) dendrograms based upon 1995-2000 U. S. intercounty migration flows.
+These dendrograms had underpinned the discussion in our earlier studies \cite{SlaterDendrogram,Multiscale,MatrixPlots}, but had been omitted there for brevity's sake.
+(We attempted to include a dendrogram as an EPAPS file in \cite{Multiscale}, but it seems challenging to retrieve.)
+The methodology (two-stage--double-standardization and strong component [directed graph] hierarchical clustering \cite{carlsson2014hierarchical,tarjan1983improved}) employed to yield the dendrograms had been briefly discussed--including its earlier widespread applications to various forms of "transaction flows"--in the PNAS letter \cite{PBSPNAS}.
+Extensive bibliographies indicating these diverse applications over the years are available in \cite{SlaterDendrogram,Multiscale,MatrixPlots,PBSPNAS}.

+Here, to begin, we present the 38-page long dendrogram on an ordinal scale (sec.~\ref{Ordinal}), followed by an abbreviated discussion of its multitudinous properties (sec.~\ref{Discussion}).
+Then, the original cardinal-scale dendrogram will be shown, as well (sec.~\ref{Cardinal}).

+We have earlier still applied the same methodology to the (thirty-years previous) 1965-70 U. S. intercounty migration flows.
+Studies which concern various aspects of that earlier analysis are \cite{MigrationRegions,slater1984partial,slater1984origin,slater1984measuring,slater1987algorithm}.